emptymalei/awesome-research/refman.md

 ## Reference Management

-A lot of softwares and online services can be used as a reference management system, of which, mendeley, zotero, colwiz, endnote, readcube, refworks, docear are the most popular.
+A lot of softwares and online services can be used as a reference management system, of which the most popular ones are,

+1. mendeley,
+2. zotero,
+3. colwiz,
+4. endnote,
+5. readcube,
+6. refworks,
+7. docear.